maximegris/angular-electron/README.md

 Voila!
 You have your Angular + Electron app in a local development environment with hot reload !

 The code for this is managed at `main.js`.
 In this sample, the app runs with a simple Electron window.
 By default, Developer tools is opened.
-You can unactivate it by uncomment `win.webContents.openDevTools();` in `main.js`.
+You can desactivate it by commenting `win.webContents.openDevTools();` in `main.js`.

 ## To build for production

 - npm run electron:dist

-You can find your builted files in the /dist directory.
+You can find your built files in the /dist directory.

 ## Included Commands